those in need

 For the past several years, Sisters United of Detroit, a community based organization geared towards the betterment of those living in and around the city of Detroit, has cooked, catered, and provided a street barbeque for the homeless population in the area of MLK and Third streets.
 One of the ladies of GIVE Club™, helped support their Freedom Feed 2016 and with the additional support from the community, they provided and served ribs, rib tips, chicken wings, macaroni n' cheese, spaghetti, baked beans, green beans n' potatoes, cole slaw, watermelon, peach cobbler, pound cake, banana bread, beverages, good music, & FELLOWSHIP.
 It was nothing short of amazing!

-Since 2016, GIVE Club, a self-funded nonprofit organization, has devoted its energy to passionately advocating for the hungry, needy and politically under-represented members in the Metropolitan Detroit area.
+GIVE Club, a 501(c)3 nonprofit organization, has devoted its energy to passionately advocating for the hungry, needy and politically under-represented members in the Metropolitan Detroit area.

 GLEANERS Food Bank- Warren, MI.